 Background/Purpose: Surgical "bootcamps" for foundational skills were first described in the field of Otolaryngology (OtoHNS) in 2011.
 Skills taught at the bootcamps involve high-stakes procedures and emergency scenarios.
-The first Canadian national OtoHNS Emergencies bootcamp was held in 2011; and has since been an annual event with novel task-
+The first Canadian national OtoHNS Emergencies bootcamp was held in 2011; and has since been an annual event with novel tasktrainers, cadaveric models and simulations paired with advocacy-inquiry debriefing.
+This course was successful due to hands-on experience with guided instruction and small group teaching from experts.
+Due to the coronavirus pandemic, the 2020 and 2021 courses were virtual.